jcorporation/myGPIOd/README.md

   - Enables the pull-up resistor on start
   - On falling event:
     - Set GPIO 6 for 1000 ms to active
-    - Execute the Jukebox script through the myMPD API
+    - Execute the Jukebox script through the myGPIOd API

 **/etc/mygpiod.conf**
 ```